Pura Ulun Danu Batur

-Pura Ulun Danu Batur (also known as "Pura Batur" or "Pura Ulun Danu") is a Hindu Balinese temple located in the island of Bali, Indonesia.
+Pura Ulun Danu Batur (Balinese script: ᬧᬸᬭᬉᬮᬸᬦ᭄ᬤᬦᬸᬩᬢᬸᬃ, also known as "Pura Batur" or "Pura Ulun Danu") is a Hindu Balinese temple located on the island of Bali, Indonesia.
 As one of the Pura Kahyangan Jagat, Pura Ulun Danu Batur is one of the most important temples in Bali which acted as the maintainer of harmony and stability of the entire island.
-Pura Ulun Danu Batur represents the direction of North and is dedicated to the god Vishnu and the local goddess Dewi Danu, goddess of Lake Batur, the largest lake in Bali.
+Pura Ulun Danu Batur represents the direction of the North and is dedicated to the god Vishnu and the local goddess Dewi Danu, goddess of Lake Batur, the largest lake in Bali.
 Following the destruction of the original temple compound, the temple was relocated and rebuilt in 1926.
-The temple, along with 3 other sites in Bali, form the Cultural Landscape of Bali Province which was inscribed as World Heritage Site by UNESCO in 2012.
+The temple, along with 3 other sites in Bali, form the Cultural Landscape of Bali Province which was inscribed as a World Heritage Site by UNESCO in 2012.

 Batur village

-Batur village is located in close proximity to the caldera of Mount Batur.
+Batur village is located near the caldera of Mount Batur.
 The village is divided into three perbekelan (administrative division), namely Batur Utara (north), Batur Tengah (middle), and Batur Selatan (south).
-The villagers make their living as farmers, craftsmen, tradesmen, government workers and in the tourism industry.
+The villagers make their living as farmers, craftsmen, tradesmen, government workers, and in the tourism industry.

 History

-Pura Batur or Pura Ulun Danu was first established in the 17th-century.
-The temple was dedicated to the god Vishnu and to the goddess of the lake Dewi Danu.
-The Lake Batur, the largest lake in Bali, is considered to be of utmost importance in the island of Bali as the primary water source for the agricultural activities in Bali.
-The word Pura means "temple", while the two words ulun ("head" or "source") and danu ("lake", referring to Lake Batur) is translated as "lake source"; and so the temple name literally means "Lake Source Temple".
+Pura Batur or Pura Ulun Danu was first established in the 17th century.
+The temple was dedicated to the god Vishnu and the goddess of the lake Dewi Danu.
+Lake Batur, the largest lake in Bali, is considered to be of utmost importance on the island of Bali as the primary water source for agricultural activities in Bali.
+The word Pura means "temple", while the two words ulun ("head" or "source") and danu ("lake", referring to Lake Batur) are translated as "lake source"; and so the temple name means "Lake Source Temple".
 The word batur, after the village of Batur where the temple is located, means "pure" or "spiritually clean".
 The definition of Pura Ulun Danu illustrates the significance of the water for the prosperity of the villagers of Batur and for the entire Bali's Hindu community, especially in watering the island's rice paddy fields.

-Pura Ulun Danu Batur was mentioned several times in several ancient lontars as one of the sad kahyangan, the six group of universal Pura.
+Pura Ulun Danu Batur was mentioned several times in several ancient lontars as one of the sad kahyangan, the six groups of universal Pura.

 Before the eruption of Mount Batur in 1917, Pura Batur and the original village (then known as Karang Anyar, meaning "New Area") were located at the southwest base of Mount Batur itself.
 The lava flow of the 1917 eruption caused thousands of casualties.
 Despite the destruction, the black lava flow stopped at the gates of Pura Ulun Danu Batur.
 Because the lava stopped before reaching the temple, the Balinese people saw this as a good omen and decided to stay in the area.